-This is the first level of nonlocality in our work, because it shows non-local correlation just like entanglement, but with a product state.
-The second-level of non-local control of multiphoton interference can be observed in the following settings.
+A more interesting phenomenon, multiphoton interference controlled by an undetected photon, is observed in our experiment.
 When we vary the phase of photon s1, $\phi_{s1}$, the probability of observing the other three photons detected by detectors 1, 3, and 4 is:

-The ideal visibility here is 50\% due to the multiphoton noise from $\ket{1012}$.
-We call this as the second level of non-locality since one controls the multi-photon non-local frustrated interference by tuning the phase of an undetected photons.
+The ideal visibility is 50\% due to the multiphoton noise from $\ket{1012}$.
+In this case, we can detect and observe three-photon interference by tuning the phase of the fourth photon, which is undetected.
+This finding shows the effect that one has non-local quantum interference that does not require entangled states.
+For entangled states, such as a Greenberger--Horne--Zeilinger(GHZ) state\cite{greenberger1989going,greenberger1990bell}, one would lose correlation when losing one particle.